utopia-foss/dantro/doc/data_io/transform.rst

 Let's say, we're only interested in ``f5``.
 The only thing we want is that the result from the previous transformation is carried on to the next one.
-The ``carry_result`` feature can help in this case: It adds as the first positional argument a reference to the *previous* node.
+The ``with_previous_result`` feature can help in this case: It adds as the first positional argument a reference to the *previous* node.
 Thus, it is no longer necessary to define a tag.

 .. code-block:: yaml